felixboet/netlify-cms-widget-colorpicker/README.md

 #### Color Picker

-The default color picker is the "chrome picker", you can change it via the options
+The default color picker is the `chrome picker`, change it via the `picker` options

 ```yaml
 fields: